Fernando Gago: Racing Club

 Gago returned to work on 21 October 2021, signing with Racing Club until the end of the following year.
 Two days later, he lost 2–1 on his debut at Rosario Central.

 In June 2022, despite eliminations from the Copa Argentina and Copa Sudamericana, Gago's contract was renewed for another year.
 The team ended the domestic season as runners-up to Boca, who started the final day one point ahead as the teams drew their respective games; Racing had a penalty that would have won them the title, but River Plate's Franco Armani saved from Jonathan Galván.
-On 6 November, his team won 2–1 against Boca in the Trofeo de Campeones de la Liga Profesional with an extra-time goal from Carlos Alcaraz; the game had 11 red cards including for his celebration and opposing manager Hugo Ibarra.
+On 6 November, his team won 2–1 against Boca in the Trofeo de Campeones de la Liga Profesional with an extra-time goal from Carlos Alcaraz; the game had 11 red cards including for his celebration and opposing manager, former Boca Juniors teammate, Hugo Ibarra.

 In the 2022 Supercopa Internacional, played the following 20 January in Abu Dhabi, Gago's team again beat Boca by the same score via a penalty from Gonzalo Piovi in the seventh minute of added time.
 Racing fell to the same side in the quarter-finals of the 2023 Copa Libertadores on penalties, and days later were defeated 5–3 at home by Club Atlético Huracán in the last 16 of the Copa Argentina.
-On 30 September 2023, following a 2-0 home defeat to Independiente in the Avellaneda derby, he resigned under pressure from the supporters.
+On 30 September 2023, following a 2–0 home defeat to Independiente in the Avellaneda derby, he resigned under pressure from the supporters.
+His team won 53 games, tied 30 games, lost 26 games, scored 170 goals and conceded 119 goals during his 109-game tenure with Racing Avellaneda.

 Guadalajara

 On 20 December 2023, Mexican club Guadalajara announced Gago as their new head coach for the Clausura 2024 tournament.
 On 10 October 2024, Gago terminated his contract with Guadalajara by covering the expenses of his exit clause.
+His team won 17 games, tied 11 games, lost 10 games, scored 53 goals and conceded 39 goals during his 38-game tenure with Chivas Guadalajara.

 Boca Juniors

 On 14 October 2024, Boca Juniors announced Gago as their new head coach.
 On 29 April 2025, Gago was relieved of his duties following a defeat in the Superclásico.
+His team won 17 games, tied 6 games, lost 7 games, scored 44 goals and conceded 23 goals during his 30-game tenure with Boca Juniors.

 Necaxa

 On 12 June 2025, Gago returned to Mexico to take up the position of head coach at Necaxa.
+He was dismissed on 26 November.

+Universidad de Chile

+On 23 March 2026, Gago became the head coach of Universidad de Chile.